-Each product carries a certain amount of points and whenever a product is purchased somewhere in your organisation, it will count towards your organisations points balance.
+Each product carries a certain amount of points and whenever a product is purchased somewhere in your organization, it will count towards your organization’s points balance.
 This is known as GSV (group sales volume).

 For example: If your LEFT leg has accumulated 1100 GSV overall and your right leg has 1500, you will get 1100 GSV x 20%.
 In this scenario you will be paid 220 Commission Points that will then be converted and paid to you in your local currency.